Windsooon/Trade100/README.md

 ## About The Project

-Trade100 is a professional open-source trading interface for Polymarket prediction markets, built with Next.js and designed for both individual traders and institutional users.
+Trade100 is a professional open-source trading interface for Polymarket prediction markets, easy to deploy anywhere with one click.

 ### Demo